HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### Polling

 Polling is a mechanism for conveying new data to a Payer as (or shortly after) the data is created or updated without requiring the Provider to be aware of the specific needs of the Payer.
 The Payer repeatedly queries the Provider to see if there is new data.
 In the Da Vinci CDex use case, the Payer would poll the Provider by fetching the Task resource to see if has been updated.
+Polling is the *default option* if the Provider does not support subscribing to the Task as described below.

 ##### Subscription